How to Create a Waitlist for Your Daycare: A Step-by-Step Guide

 Your waitlist can be as simple or as high-tech as you like.
 Some daycare providers use spreadsheets or notebooks, while others use childcare management tools like KidzLog to keep things digital and streamlined.

-- Tip: A digital waitlist makes it easier to update and communicate with parents instantly.
+- Tip: A digital waitlist makes it easier to update and communicate with parents instantly—no more lost paper forms or out-of-date spreadsheets.

 2. Gather Key Information from Parents